 23 There is the danger of revolutionary populism, as I pointed out with regard to "Venezuelan socialism" in "Capitalism Expands but the Discourse is Radicalized: Whither "21st Century Venezuelan Socialism?"
 Critical Sociology.
-2013; 39 (1): 21-36. doi:10.1177/0896920511434216.
+2013; 39 (1): 21-36.
+DOI:10.1177/0896920511434216.

 24 On gender and intersectionality, Maya John made an important Marxist intervention.
 Even though I have reservations about some of the details of her argument, I would still recommend it.
-See Maya John, "Critiquing Intersectionality, Populism and Gender Disembodied of Class: A Marxist Reassertion" (June 10, 2013), posted at http://sanhati.com/excerpted/7237/, ject-a subject who perhaps speaks in the name of History and invokes the "metanarrative" of the "stages of History," but whose self-destitution and self-objectification open up a revolutionary possibility by creating a null point, a void in History itself.25 Such is the radical power of the "comrade as object."
+See Maya John, "Critiquing Intersectionality, Populism and Gender Disembodied of Class: A Marxist Reassertion" (June 10, 2013), posted at http://sanhati.com/excerpted/7237/, now as "labour," but labour itself must undergo a dialectical implosion as suggested by Marx.

+So what do we have here?
+The activist-comrade as object is still a Subject-a subject who perhaps speaks in the name of History and invokes the "metanarrative" of the "stages of History," but whose self-destitution and self-objectification open up a revolutionary possibility by creating a null point, a void in History itself.25 Such is the radical power of the "comrade as object."
 The self-annulment of one's Self, the threat of physical annihilation is most artfully deployed to effectively challenge the inexorable logic of History and of Capital and State-for the comrade here stands face to face with the Necessity imposed by Capital and State.

 The "face to face" needs to be clarified.
-As a contrast, think of "postcolonial autonomy" or the subaltern subject's "radical alterity" challenging "Eurocentrism."
-26 Such "alterity" or "subalternity" (to use the jargon of postcolonial theory) does not however mark a null point in History and only defines an enclave in the awning of the great edifice of Capital and State.
+As a contrast, think of "post-colonial autonomy" or the subaltern subject's "radical alterity" challenging "Eurocentrism."
+Such "alterity" or "subalternity" (to use the jargon of postcolonial theory) does not however mark a null point in History and only defines an enclave in the awning of the great edifice of Capital and State.
 This enclave gets extolled as counter-history, as counter-power, but it does not confront the Inexorable Logic and supposed Necessity of Capital, and only bypasses it.
 It is a "live and let live" scenario: the subaltern subject finally becomes an internal moment of capital.
-Elsewhere, I have tried to show that the post-colonial immigrant in the United States is actually allied with Silicon Valley tech-capitalism against the black majority: what I have called the Capitalist International of the Postcolonial Immigrant and Silicon Valley.27 Hence I do not rule out the following scene: A bunch of postcolonial immigrant CEOs are "anti-racist" only to uphold something like their self-centered "right to entrepreneurship," in a way which overrides or appropriates the black people's struggle for basic survival and dignity.
+Elsewhere, I have tried to show that the post-colonial immigrant in the United States is actually allied with Silicon Valley tech-capitalism against the black majority: what I have called the Capitalist International of the Postcolonial Immigrant and Silicon Valley.
+Hence I do not rule out the following scene: A bunch of postcolonial immigrant CEOs are "anti-racist" only to uphold something like their self-centered "right to entrepreneurship," in a way